Dingle Introduction Walking Tour, Dingle

 Dingle Introduction Walking Tour (Self Guided), Dingle

-Set on the southwest coast of Ireland, the port town of Dingle, albeit small, does have some notable sights to explore.
-Among them the statue of a long-time harbour resident Fungie the dolphin, located on the waterfront, plus the local Oceanworld Aquarium displaying penguins, otters, sharks and other sea creatures.
-To make the best of your time in Dingle, follow this orientation walk and have fun.
+Albeit small, Dingle has some notable sights to explore.
+Among them is the statue of a long-time harbour resident Fungie, the dolphin, located on the waterfront, plus the local Oceanworld Aquarium, displaying penguins, otters, sharks, and other sea creatures.

 Download The GPSmyCity App